RedddFoxxyy/samaya/README.md

 ## For Contributors:

-  - The project follows a mix of C naming conventions from LLVM and GNOME/GNU style C code.
+  - The project follows a mix of C naming conventions from LLVM, GNOME and/or GNU style C code, check `.clang-tidy` for more details.
+  - Compile and run the code on GNOME Builder using `io.github.redddfoxxyy.samaya.json` build configuration.
-  - People using Zed or VSCode can directly run tasks to build and run the code (assuming all the required dependencies are installed).
+  - Contributers using Zed or VSCode can directly run tasks to build and run the code (assuming all the required dependencies are installed).
   - Need help with translating the app.

 ## Code of Conduct